soucore/Reactive.Kafka.Client/README.md

     // Optional
-    // Creates a single Producer instance shared among all consumers. public override void OnProducerConfiguration(ProducerConfig configuration)
+    // Creates a single Producer instance shared among all consumers.
+    // If this method is not declared, the producer won't be created. public override void OnProducerConfiguration(ProducerConfig configuration)
     {
         configuration.BootstrapServers = "localhost:9092";